IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 **Big Question 3: How comfortable am I with electronics?**

-Signal systems - even those like ours where we have tried to make them simple - still require basic electrical skills like being able to follow a wiring diagram and likely take simple measurement with a meter.
+Signal systems - even those like ours where we have tried to make them simple - still require basic electrical skills like being able to follow a wiring diagram and likely take simple measurements with a meter.

 Be honest with yourself here.
 Nothing is more frustrating than getting in way over your head.
 If you're not confident, start small, or ask a friend who is comfortable to help you through the parts that are confusing.